|Subscribe to the Moving to Portland Newsletter|

 Portland Monthly Neighborhood Guide

 The Portland Monthly magazine features neighborhoods in their April issue every year.
-It has a ton of information about neighborhoods and communities to include their pick of the "best" for the year.
+It has tons of information about neighborhoods to include their pick of the best neighborhoods for the year.

 The Southeast Examiner keeps track of the happenings and events in Southeast Portland.
 It reports on activities of the various Southeast Portland Neighborhoods.